The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 Young people, that's a different thing.

-When I was the age people you're talking about, couldn't wait to get out of the house, couldn't wait make my own mark, couldn't wait to get on my own, staying home.
+When I was the age people you're talking about, I couldn't wait to get out of the house, couldn't wait to make my own mark, couldn't wait to get on my own, staying home even during college.

-Uh that that I had dreamed of having my own apartment, my own freedom, going here and there whenever I want, earning my own money.
+I dreamed of having my own apartment, my own freedom, going here and there whenever I wanted, earning my own money.

 And I think there's still a significant amount of that, but the expectations that young people have today are far different than the expectations that you and I had.